 The opportunity to observe and to work with practicing veterinarians in a variety of settings is a very valuable experience for veterinary students.
 All fourth-year veterinary students are required to participate in at least four weeks and up to eight weeks of preceptorships.
 Preceptorships can be scheduled as one, two, three, or four weeks at a time as long as there are at least four weeks total.
-The weeks may all be with the same veterinarian or with different preceptors
+The weeks may all be with the same veterinarian or with different preceptors.

 Students are responsible for arranging their own preceptorships.
-There are resources available to help you do this.
-Here is a link to a spreadsheet that provides you detailed information about the preceptorships that our students have gone to in recent years.
+Here is a list of preceptorships that our students have gone to in recent years.

-Students must get approval from the Dean's office for each preceptorship by entering the potential preceptor's information into this Google form.
+Students must get approval from the Dean's office for each preceptorship by entering the potential preceptor's information into this form.
 This must be submitted at least 2 weeks before the preceptorship begins.
-You must be logged into your ONID account in order to save information in this form.

 The primary requirement for approval of a preceptorship is that the student will be supervised at all times by a licensed DVM.
 Within a week after completing the preceptorship, the student is to submit a report on the preceptorship and a "daily log" of the practice activities during the block to the student services coordinator.
 This information is a requirement for graduation and is submitted to the Canvas assignments.
 Any changes in preceptorship rotation, i.e., change of preceptor, length of time, date, etc., must be approved by the Dean's Office.
-Students are not allowed to receive payment for time while receiving academic credit but can receive a stipend for travel and housing